-- This handbook concentrates on work-based learning that is part of VET.
+- Some enterprises, particularly large ones, have their own training classrooms or workshops, and employees take time away from work to attend training sessions in them.
+This type of training was very common in many countries of the former Soviet Union.
+This is not work-based learning.
+It is simply classroom-based learning that happens to take place in an enterprise rather than in an educational institution. - This handbook concentrates on work-based learning that is part of VET.
 This type of learning is hardly ever stand-alone, but is usually combined with classroom-based learning. - Some schools and colleges use virtual firms, practice firms, simulations and the like.
 These are not a substitute for the real thing, as they cannot create all of the features of a real workplace, but they can be useful when the alternative is difficult to access.
-Section 4.2 discusses this in more detail.
+Section 1.2 discusses this in more detail.